There are two types of people: people who do back up their files, and people who need to start doing it.

 - Removal of old backups

-To get started with SqlBak you need to install and connect the SqlBak daemon to the server.
-This can be done with one command that is available here.
+SqlBak is available on both Windows and Linux.
+To get started with SqlBak you need to install and connect the SqlBak daemon to the server using the instruction from the “Download” page.
+If you use SqlBak on Linux, then it can be done with one command:

 Once this is done, you can create a job and indicate the steps that must be performed.